 financial institutions and correspondent banks for their continued

 guidance and support.
-Your Directors also place on record their
+Your directors also place on record their

 gratitude to the Bank''s shareholders, depositors and other customers

 for their continued support, patronage and goodwill.
-Your Directors
+Your directors

-contribution in your Bank''s quest for sustained growth and
+their contribution in your Bank''s quest for sustained growth and

 profitability and look forward to their continued contribution in